Skiing in Stubaital

 Intermediate Skiing in Stubaital

-The Stubaital is a red and blue run heaven, perfect for intermediate cruising or learning to snowboard.
-As well as all the blue runs mentioned in our Stubai ‘Beginners’ section which are also great fun and good for intermediates to build confidence on, the Stubai Glacier and Schlick 2000 offer some great intermediate skiing.
+The Stubaital is a red-and-blue run heaven, perfect for intermediate cruising or learning to snowboard.
+In addition to confidence-boosting blue runs (highlighted above in the Beginner section), which are good fun, the Stubai Glacier and Schlick 2000 offer some great intermediate skiing.

 Advanced & Expert Skiing in Stubaital

-The Stubai Glacier has seven marked ski routes for experts including the 10km Wilde Grub’n all the way down to the valley station at 1750m and loads of opportunities for freeriding.
-On piste, the opportunities for experts are more limited; just a few black runs on the glacier and a couple or more so over at Schlick.
+The Stubai Glacier has seven marked ski routes for experts, including the 10km Wilde Grub’n all the way down to the valley station at 1,750m, and loads of opportunities for freeriding.
+On piste, the opportunities for experts are limited; just one black run on the glacier, plus three more black runs and a couple of ski routes at Schlick.

-The ski route Wilde Grub’n is a twisting and varied off-piste route that winds through a dramatic open bowl and finishes down at the base station, covering a vertical drop of over 1 kilometre with snowmaking the entire way.
-If you connect this to for an easy start from blue 7 from Wildspitz at 3000m you have a great and varied descent over 10km to the valley station.
-More challengingly, strong skiers can head down under the Gamsgarten gondola to get first tracks in the morning avoiding Wilde Grub’n crowds at the day’s end – as the ski instructors do.
+Wild Grub’n is a twisting and varied off-piste route that winds through a dramatic open bowl and finishes down at the base station, covering a vertical drop of over 1 kilometre.
+If you connect this to blue run 7 from Wildspitz above it, and blue run 28 below it, you have a great and varied descent over 10km to the valley station.
+More challengingly, strong skiers can ski down under the Eisgrat gondola on ski route 34, avoiding Wilde Grub’n crowds at the day’s end – as the ski instructors do.
+You miss out on a lot of fantastic scenery, but it’s a more testing run.

 Off-Piste Skiing & Freeriding in Stubaital

-Stubaital offers excellent opportunities for high snowsure skiing off-piste mainly at the Stubai Glacier where the Powder Department has designated 15 runs, the conditions on which are regularly updated and safety information provided.
+Stubaital offers excellent opportunities for high-snow-sure off-piste skiing, mainly at the Stubai Glacier, where the Powder Department has designated 15 runs, with conditions regularly updated and safety information provided.

 Freeriding in Stubaital

 Stubai have taken their off-piste skiing to a new level with the 15 designated off-piste runs on the Glacier from their Powder Department.
-Essentially these are all lift-accessed (some with a little climbing) and they can all be seen in video form online and through GPS downloadable and trackable form.
+Essentially, these are all lift-accessed (some with a little climbing), and they can all be seen in video format online and in downloadable, trackable GPS format.

 With names like Hard Rock, the Wall, Cannonball and North Face, the level of information provided in Stubaital has put off-piste skiing more transparently (and more safely) on the agenda.
-But it is important to remember that freeriding is only for advanced and expert skiers and that’s is just the start of it – preparation and safety are essential however good you may be: Stubai should be applauded for making it much easier for skiers to obtain the correct and up to date information.
+But it is important to remember that freeriding is only for advanced and expert skiers, and preparation and safety are essential, no matter how good a skier you are.

 Ski Touring in Stubaital

 Stubaital is also popular for ski touring.
-Most ski tours, with 30-45 minutes of up-work, end up back in the resort or at a hut with taxi back.
+Most ski tours, with 30-45 minutes of up-work, end up back at the resort or a hut, then a taxi ride back.

 Easier, less threatening and more accessible powder runs can be found off the double chair Wildspitz and the four-man chair Rotadl.
 There are lovely touring runs off the top of Daunkopf, accessed from the top of the ski route Wilde Grub’n.